 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain the promise of things to come justifies, in the world of terrorism.
+-Explain what he promise of things to come justifies, in the world of terrorism.

--Explain the purpose for providing clients with ethical and cultural information concerning their grief and the psychology of terrorism.
+-Explain what is to do regarding the grief process, the purpose behind providing clients with ethical and cultural information concerning the psychology of terrorism.

--Explain the sadness of grief can closely resemble the sadness associated.
+-Explain what the sadness of grief can closely resemble the sadness associated with.

--Explain how media coverage proves to be a mixed blessing for some clients.
+-Explain what prove to be a mixed blessing, for some clients media coverage.

--Explain five areas of vicarious traumatization that affect victims of terrorism and other traumas.
+-Name five areas of vicarious traumatization affect victims of terrorism.

--Explain actions the therapist must take when there is a clear and imminent danger to the client or others.
+-Explain what the certified counselor must do when a client’s condition indicates that there is a clear and imminent danger to the client or others.

--Explain sets Religious Terrorism apart from other forms of terroristic activity.
+-Explain what sets Religious Terrorism apart from other forms of terroristic activity.

--Explain author Steven Emerson interviewed Salih, a Palestinian working in Pakistan.
-He states, "The problem" is what, in the book "American Jihad".
+-Explain what is “The Problem” in the book “American Jihad,” author Steven Emerson interviewed Salih, a Palestinian working in Pakistan.

--Explain the basis of the ideology of the Islamic State.
+-Explain what the ideology of the Islamic State is based upon.

--Explain the purpose of Information Warfare or PSYOP (Psychological Operations).
+-Explain what is the purpose of Information Warfare.

--Explain the reason African Americans may have difficulty accepting alcohol abuse/dependence as a disease.
+-Explain what is the reason African Americans may have difficulty accepting alcohol abuse/dependence as a disease.